andrechristikan/ack-nestjs-boilerplate-kafka/README.md

 ## Important

-> ack-nestjs-mongoose still on trial and error phase and the test will base on real projects or cases.
+> ack-nestjs-mongoose-kafka still on trial and error phase and the test will base on real projects or cases.
 So there will be (always) have new update and new features.

 If you change env value of `APP_MODE` to `secure` that will trigger more `Middleware` and `Guard`.